nginxinc/nginx-amplify-doc/amplify-guide.md

  * localhost6.localdomain6
  * ip6-localhost

 **Note.** You can also use the above method to replace the system's hostname with an arbitrary alias.
 Keep in mind that if you redefine the hostname for a live object, the existing object will be marked as failed in the web interface very shortly.
-Redefining the hostname in the agent's configuration essentially creates a new uuid, and a new system for monitoring.
+Redefining the hostname in the agent's configuration essentially creates a new UUID, and a new system for monitoring.

 #### Setting Up a Proxy